lstiles1/ai-tshirt/README.md

 • User Interface Design: Designed a responsive and user-friendly interface with Tailwind CSS and Framer Motion, enhancing the overall user experience with smooth animations and transitions.

 • Custom Feature Development: Enabled features such as color customization, logo upload, texture image upload, and dynamic theme changes based on user selections.

-## Features
-• Enhanced code architecture and reusability, making the application maintainable and scalable for future developments.